maxgray20/contrast/_posts/2021-03-15-welcome-to-the-blog.md

 > ### Reading YAML
 >
-> All blog post files must begin with the necessary front matter used to specify the file's layout as `post` for the site generator.
+> Blogging is baked into the site generator Jekyll.
+You write blog posts as text files and Jekyll turns them into a blog.
+All blog post files must begin with the necessary front matter used to set the layout for `post`.
+When the layout is set for `post`, this specifies for Jekyll the file is a blog post.

 ## Markdown basics